bellirodrigo2/grpcAPI/articles/article_1_ctxinject.md

 I found myself constantly missing FastAPI's developer experience: the way function signatures told the complete story, how testing was effortless, how dependencies were explicit and beautiful. gRPC gave me performance and type safety, but at the cost of that elegant, functional flow that made Python feel... well, pythonic.

-This is the story of how I brought FastAPI's developer experience to gRPC—building on top of the solid foundation rather than replacing it.
+This is the story of how I brought FastAPI's developer experience to gRPC—building on top of the solid foundation (grpcio) rather than reintenving the wheel.
 It started with ctxinject, a dependency injection framework that became the foundation for grpcAPI.

 ## HTTP vs gRPC: Framework Implications